AaltoML/SDE/ERRATA.md

 * Page 260 (Eq.
 12.34)

-The power p should be D. Thank you Zheng Zhao for pointing this you.
+The power p should be D. Thank you Zheng Zhao for pointing this out.